icecube/icetray-public/cmake/resources/docs/i3test.rst

 Test suites as documentation, and insurance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Test suites serve several additonal purposes.
+Test suites serve several additional purposes.
 They allow people other than the original author to fix bugs in modules with confidence that they have not introduced additional bugs.
 They also serve as excellent documentation for how to use modules: if a testsuite is thorough, it